dwd31415/GameSharing/README.md

 GameSharing
 ===========

-GameSharing is C++ bridge to the Java Google Play Games Services SDK for cocos2d-X.
+GameSharing is C++ bridge to the Java Google Play Games Services SDK and Apples Game Center for cocos2d-X.
 You can use this features at the moment:
 * Submit scores to Leaderboards
 * Open the Leaderboards UI